 Glasgow was one of seven cities in the United Kingdom shortlisted to host the Eurovision Song Contest in 2023.
 On Tuesday 27 September, the seven cities were narrowed down to two.
-The Host City race is now between Glasgow and Liverpool.
+Liverpool was selected as the Host City on Friday 7 October.

 Gaun yersel!
 Glasgow, the biggest city in Scotland, has an epic history and architectural heritage that spans from the medieval to the modern.

 In 2008, Glasgow was named the United Kingdom’s first UNESCO City of Music, thanks to its heritage and contemporary vibrant and varied music scene that hosts nearly over 130 music events every week, more than any other Scottish city.
 And let’s not forget the city’s OVO Hydro arena appears in the Netflix film Eurovision Song Contest: The Story of Fire Saga.

 The Eurovision connections don’t end there either!
 Glasgow girl Lulu won the 1969 Contest with Boom Bang-a-Bang.

 Over the years, the city has produced an enviable list of popular bands, covering everything from the new wave and post-punk vibes of Altered Images and Simple Minds, through to the indie and electronica of Franz Ferdinand, Belle & Sebastian, Travis, Primal Scream, and Bis - known for their aptly titled hit Eurodisco.

 This huge musical offering is equalled by venues of varying sizes and styles.
 The iconic Barrowland Ballroom, famous amongst fans and musicians, emits an atmosphere like no other, whilst smaller venues such as King Tut’s Wah Wah Hut and Nice N Sleazy ooze coolness and offer a great place just to hang out.